What Are the Biggest Sources of Electronic Waste?

 Household Appliances

 Household appliances last much longer than most processing and personal devices, but they still make up a large portion of e-waste.
 Refrigerators, washing machines, air conditioners, dishwashers, and vacuum cleaners are all examples of appliances that can accidentally end up in the dumpster.
-Most people have these at home, but some businesses rely on larger appliances such as refrigerators and dishwashers as well, meaning businesses should understand the proper disposal methods just as much as homeowners.
+Most people have these at home, but some businesses rely on larger appliances such as refrigerators and dishwashers as well.
+Therefore, businesses should understand the proper disposal methods just as much as homeowners.

 Subscribe